go2digital-org/acme-project/docs/architecture/hexagonal-architecture.md

 ---

----
+**Developed and Maintained by [Go2digit.al](https://go2digit.al)**

-Developed and Maintained by Go2Digital
+Specialized in enterprise-grade applications with focus on scalability, security, and maintainability.

-Copyright 2025 Go2Digital - All Rights Reserved
+Copyright 2025 Go2digit.al - All Rights Reserved